 Zefi Pricing

-Offers a free trial via request, with SaaS pricing that scales by number of feedback sources or monthly data volume.
+Free trial available via request, with SaaS pricing that scales by number of feedback sources or monthly data volume.

 How Do Teams Actually Use AI Feedback Analytics?